 In July 2009,

 In July 2009, Time magazine held an online poll asking who America's most trusted newscaster was; Jon Stewart won with 44 percent of the vote.
-Kevin Fitzsimmons
+Comedy Central

 On Oct.
-30, comedians Jon Stewart and Stephen Colbert will host dueling rallies on the National Mall.
-Called "The Rally to Restore Sanity" and the "March to Keep Fear Alive," respectively, the two rallies closely mimic Glenn Beck's recent "Restoring Honor Rally," also held in Washington, D.C.
+30, comedians Jon Stewart and Stephen Colbert hosted dueling rallies on the National Mall.
+Called "The Rally to Restore Sanity" and the "March to Keep Fear Alive," respectively, the two rallies closely mimicked Glenn Beck's recent "Restoring Honor Rally," also held in Washington, D.C.

 Stewart sat down with Terry Gross on Sept.
-29 in front of a live audience at New York City's 92nd Street Y to discuss his time on The Daily Show, his role in the media, and the upcoming rally — which is being billed as "Woodstock, but with the nudity and drugs replaced by respectful disagreement."
+29 in front of a live audience at New York City's 92nd Street Y to discuss his time on The Daily Show, his role in the media, and the rally — which was billed as "Woodstock, but with the nudity and drugs replaced by respectful disagreement."